 Another important nonproliferation tool is technology denial.
-The United States and other suppliers of nuclear technology try to prevent countries such as Iran, Iraq, India, North Korea, Pakistan, and Israel that are trying to develop nuclear weapons from buying the equipment they need to produce nuclear weapons.
-One potential problem after the Cold War could result from loose controls on nuclear technology, materials, and expertise in Russia and the former Soviet republics.
-The concern is that countries seeking nuclear weapons might circumvent international technology controls by purchasing or stealing materials and/or expertise from inadequately secured facilities in the former Soviet Union.
-The United States has spent over \$3 billion since the end of the Cold War helping those countries improve security for nuclear assets.
+The United States and other suppliers of nuclear technology try to prevent countries that are trying to develop nuclear weapons from buying the equipment they need to produce nuclear weapons.
+This activity is particularly focused on Russia and former Soviet republics, where loose controls on nuclear technology, materials, and expertise could result in their being purchased or stolen by those seeking nuclear weapons.
+The United States has obligated over \$3 billion since the end of the Cold War helping those countries improve security for nuclear assets.

 Sanctions are another way the United States has tried to deter and punish proliferators.
-Sanctions cut off U.S. aid, economic assistance, military cooperation, and technology access to countries that violate nonproliferation agreements or take steps, such as testing nuclear weapons, that threaten U.S. national security objectives.
+Sanctions can cut off U.S. aid, economic assistance, military cooperation, and technology access to countries that violate nonproliferation agreements or take steps, such as testing nuclear weapons, that threaten U.S. national security objectives.
 However, sanctions are sometimes controversial, as in the case of India and Pakistan.
-The Executive Branch sometimes prefers not to impose sanctions to avoid damaging relations with other countries, and Congress has sometimes relaxed sanctions, as was the case with India and Pakistan after they tested nuclear weapons.
+The executive branch sometimes prefers not to impose sanctions to avoid damaging relations with other countries, and Congress has sometimes relaxed sanctions, such as those imposed on India and Pakistan after they tested nuclear weapons.

 Finally, the Department of Defense tries to deter acquisition and use of nuclear weapons by maintaining a strong military force.
-If nonproliferation and deterrence fail, the Defense Department is prepared to use military force to destroy weapons of mass destruction.
-The military component of nonproliferation policy is often referred to as counterproliferation.
+If nonproliferation and deterrence fail, the Defense Department could be ordered to use military force to destroy weapons of mass destruction.
+The military component of nonproliferation policy is often called counterproliferation.